 - Preheat oven to 450 degrees.
 Line a baking sheet with parchment paper.

 - Cut the cauliflower into medium sized florets.
 Wash and set aside to drain out the water.

-In a bowl, combine non-dairy milk (soy milk), flour, and 2 teasp garlic powder, and some freshly ground pepper.
+- In a large bowl, combine non-dairy milk (soy milk), flour, and 2 teasp garlic powder, and some freshly ground pepper.
 Whisk and set aside.

-- One at a time, take each individual cauliflower floret, dip it in the milk/flour mixture to coat completely (allow any excess to drip off), then place in the breadcrumb bowl.
-Using your other clean hand, roll the cauliflower in the breadcrumbs until completely coated on all sides.
-Place on the parchment lined baking sheet and repeat with the remaining cauliflower florets. (note, by using one hand for the wet coating, and the other hand for the breadcrumbs, it minimizes the clumping in the breadcrumbs bowl).
+- One at a time, take each individual cauliflower floret coated in the milk/flour mixture (allow any excess liquid to drip off in the large bowl), and place in the breadcrumb bowl.
+Roll the cauliflower in the breadcrumbs until completely coated on all sides.
+Place on the parchment lined baking sheet and repeat with the remaining cauliflower florets.
+Replenish the breadcrumb bowl as needed to minimize clumping of the dry breadcrumbs.

-- Once all the cauliflower florets are coated with the liquid mixture and breadcrumbs, place in the oven and bake for 15-18 minutes until crispy and slightly golden brown on the outside.
+- Once all the cauliflower florets are breaded, place in the oven and bake for 15-18 minutes until crispy and slightly golden brown on the outside.

 - In the meantime, make the sauce.
 Heat a sauce pan on low-medium heat.
 Whisk all the sauce ingredients above just until the butter is completely melted and the ingredients are combined.
 Turn the heat off and set aside.